 What Yarn Do I Need To Crochet My Purse?

-You know I love my chunky patterns and I have found that t shirt yarn gives my bags that casual boho vibe but also is sturdy enough to help the purse hold it’s shape.
+You know I love my chunky patterns and I have found that t shirt yarn gives my crochet bag patterns that casual boho vibe but also is sturdy enough to help the purse hold it’s shape.

 The best prices and sheer choice for t shirt yarn is Amazon (Affiliate link) You will need approx 80-100m